-While being in Tanzania to climb Kilimanjaro, we decided to book 4 day jeep safari through Tanzanian National Parks.
-We had our own jeep and driver/guide who drove us around, helped us locate animals, tought us about the country, fauna and flora.
+While being in Tanzania to climb Kilimanjaro, we decided to book 4 day jeep safari through several Tanzanian National Parks.
+We had our own jeep and driver/guide who drove us around, helped us locate animals, taught us about the country, fauna and flora.
 We stayed at parks lodge as well as camped out in Serengeti National Park.

-Tarangire National Park park covers approximately 2,600 square miles (6,700 square kms), and lies to the south of a large open grass plain in southern Masai land, 70 miles (115 kms) from Arusha.
+Tarangire National Park park covers approximately 2,600 square miles (6,700 square km), and lies to the south in Masai land, 70 miles (115 km) from Arusha.
 It is the sixth largest national park in Tanzania and is home to Tanzania’s largest population of African elephants.
-The park is named after the Tarangire River, which is a permanent water source for its inhabitants.
+The park is named after the Tarangire River, which is a permanent water source for the wildlife.
 The river draws large herds of wildebeest, zebras, gazelles and hartebeests as well as the lions, leopards and other predators who prey upon them.
 Other animals that can be seen include buffalo, giraffe, elands, warthogs, greater kudu, gernuks and impalas.
-Huge magnificent baobab trees and volcanic mountain ranges add to the scenic splendor of this unique national park.
+Magnificent baobab trees and volcanic mountain ranges add to the splendor of this unique national park.

 Ngorongoro Conversation Area houses one of the world’s greatest natural spectacles – the Ngorongoro Crater, home to almost 30,000 animals.
-Once an active volcano, Ngorongoro Crater collapsed leaving a caldera 12 miles (20 kms) in diameter.
+Once an active volcano, Ngorongoro Crater collapsed leaving a caldera 12 miles (20 km) in diameter.
 With no breaks at all in its steep walls, this is the largest intact caldera in existence.
-The bottom of the crater is 165 square miles (265 square kms) and is dotted with watering holes.
+The bottom of the crater is 165 square miles (265 square km) and is dotted with watering holes.
 It shelters an abundance of animals in an area naturally enclosed by the slopes of the volcano.
-The crater is famous for viewing black rhinos, for which there are very few left.
-Other animals that can be seen include elephant, buffalo, zebra, wildebeest, gazelle, monkeys, and ever hungry predators including lions and hyenas.
+The crater is famous for viewing black rhinos, of which there are very few left.
+Other animals that can be seen include elephant, buffalo, zebra, wildebeest, gazelle, monkeys, and hungry predators including lions and hyenas.

 Ngorongoro Conservation Area